 Joanne was also an Australian Powerlifting Champion, holding State, National, and Commonwealth records.
 Twice, Joanne represented Australia at the Women’s World Powerlifting Championships and was ranked seventh in the world both times.
 In peak condition, Joanne was able to deadlift more than triple her bodyweight.
 Some of her feats of strength are recorded in the 1989 and 1991 Guinness Book of Records with Australian Supplement.

-Joanne has published articles or featured in many equine publications including Hoofbeats, Horsezone, Horses & People, The Horse Magazine, Australian Horse and Rider Yearbook, and Hoofs & Horns.
-Some of the more recent ones are listed on the next page (WHEN/WHERE).
-She has also published articles in several recreational and sports magazines, including Bellydance Oasis, SPORTZlife, and The Pump.
+Joanne has published articles or featured in many equine publications including Equestrian Country, Hoofbeats, Horsezone, Horses & People, The Horse Magazine, Australian Horse and Rider Yearbook, and Hoofs & Horns.
+She has also published articles in several lifestyle, recreational and sports magazines, including Viviamaridi, Bellydance Oasis, SPORTZlife, and The Pump.

 Joanne lives with her husband in Queensland, Australia.

 All the information, techniques, skills and concepts contained within this website are of the nature of general comment only and are not in any way recommended as individual advice.
-The intent is to offer a variety of information to provide a wider range of choices now and in the future, recognising that we all have widely diverse circumstances and viewpoints.
-Should any reader choose to make use of the information contained herein, this is their decision, and the contributors (and their companies), authors and publishers do not assume any responsibilities whatsoever under any condition or circumstances.
+The intent is to offer a variety of information to provide a wide range of choices now and in the future, recognising that people's circumstances and points of view may differ.
+Should any reader choose to make use of the information presented herein, this is their decision, and the contributors (and their companies), authors and publishers do not assume any responsibilities whatsoever under any condition or circumstances.
 It is recommended that the reader obtain their own independent advice.